It’s easy to say you run “sustainable events”. But who are you fooling? Events aren’t sustainable.

 By making conscious, informed decisions, you’ll create events that have a minimal negative effect on our planet and community.
 Plus, attendees will appreciate the efforts your enterprise makes to keep event sustainability top of mind.

-And more importantly, running sustainable events will ensure you don’t miss out on attracting a large audience to your events.
+Running sustainable events will ensure you don’t miss out on attracting a large audience to your events.
 That’s because with more and more people refusing to travel to reduce their carbon footprint, they want to have the option to attend your event remotely.

 By striving for sustainability, you’re showing others you care.
 And that draws in strong partnerships and employees.
 Many people look to work for or buy products from companies that are proud of their green achievements.
 Plus, green energy and technology can offer cost savings for many businesses.